michaelwehrley/egypt/README.md

 * Cairo
   * Narmar Palette in Cairo Museum
   * Monument of stela of Sneferu in garden and can't be missed
+  * [Hetepheres I](https://en.wikipedia.org/wiki/Hetepheres_I) wife of pharaoh Sneferu and the mother of King Khufu.

 * Giza
   * Pyramids of **Giza** built for [Sneferu](https://en.wikipedia.org/wiki/Sneferu)'s successors: Khufu, Khafre (2 feet smaller and better preserved), and Menkaure
   * Sphinx: